eranif/ollama-model-installer/README.md

 # Ollama Puller

-A lightweight, asynchronous command‑line utility written in Rust that downloads a file from a given URL and saves it into a directory of your choice.
+A lightweight, asynchronous command‑line utility written in Rust that downloads a LLM model file (usuallt from HuggingFace) saves it into a directory of your choice and installs it in `ollama`.

 It streams the response directly to disk and provides a **progress bar** (or a spinner when the size is unknown) so you can monitor the download in real time.

 ---

 ## ✨ Features
-- **Simple CLI**: `ollama-puller <URL> [directory] [--filename <NAME>]`
+- **Simple CLI**: `ollama-model-installer <URL> [directory] [--filename <NAME>]`
 - **Automatic directory creation** if the target folder does not exist.
 - **Smart filename handling** – derives a sensible name from the URL when none is provided.
 - **Live progress indicator** using the `indicatif` crate (percentage, elapsed time, ETA, etc.).